 Important: These properties are case sensitive.
 Make sure you name them exactly as indicated.

-4. Define these properties in the "Snapshot" document class:
+4. If you're using a "Snapshot" document class, define these properties in the "Snapshot" document class:

 - an optional read-only Person property named "Requester"